cloudbees-days/cloudbees-ci-pipeline-workshop/input.md

       }
 ```

 2. So, we added one additonal configuration option for our `input` directive: `submitterParameter`.
 Setting the  `submitterParameter` option will result in a Pipeline environmental variable named `APPROVER` being set with the value being the username of the user that submitted the `input`.
-In the example above it will either be **beedemo-ops**.
+In the example above it will be **beedemo-ops**.
 Update the `steps` section so the `echo` step in your `Jenkinsfile` Pipeline script will print the `APPROVER` environmental variable and then commit the changes:

 ```
       steps {